graasp/graasp-deploy/Readme.md

 ### Update SHA reference of a caller workflow
 It is important that whenever you perform an update on a reusable workflow, you update the SHA reference from the caller workflow that uses it.
 That is the commit hash from the last commit that includes the changes made to the reusable workflow.

-Inside your caller workfloes, you reference the reusable workflow files from graasp-deploy by using the following syntax:
+Inside your caller workflows, you reference the reusable workflow files from graasp-deploy by using the following syntax:
 ```
 graasp/graasp-deploy/.github/workflows/{filename}@{SHA}
 ```